1 week Insight Meditation Retreat

 May 23 - May 28, 2026

-This is an in-person 5-night Insight meditation retreat organized by Insight Retreat Center (IRC) and hosted at Big Springs Garden Retreat Center.
+This is a 5-night Insight meditation retreat organized by Insight Retreat Center (IRC) and hosted at Big Springs Garden Retreat Center.

 Registration opens January 23, 2026.
 APPLY ONLINE through IRC.